Tnkdifferent/oc-schemamarkup/README.md

 - Within the Layout or Page varabiles can been set in the Code Section: ``onStart () {$this['twig_variable'] = '.....'}`` and used in your template with standard twig markup ``{{twig_variable}}``.
 An array can also be passed and processed with the Twig filter ``{{array_variable | json_encode()}}``.

-- Cariables can also be set directly in the Code Section by referencing the *key* in your schema template.
+- Variables can also be set directly in the Code Section by referencing the *key* in your schema template.
 `` array_set($this->componentAlias->schema['schemaTemplate'], 'schemaKey', $customVariable);``.
 This will automatically update the value with no Twig markup needed.